Join the training on CHS – 3 November 2022

 - Being able to lead colleagues in the practical application of CHS Alliance’s commitments in their specific context

 - Reflect upon the projects of your own organisation from a CHS perspective and able to identify strengths and areas for growth

 - Give examples of good practice drawn from their own experience, from other participants and more widely from the sector

 - Reflect on the benefits and some of the risks for applying Core Humanitarian Standards within a faith-based organisation

-Wendy van Amerongen from The Walnuts and Peter Kamphof from Charity Impact work together for several years in supporting faith-based organisations to improve the quality of their work and to integrate CHS in their operations, practices, and organisational structures.
-They both think CHS is a very important, indispensable topic for organisations.
-What makes this standard special is that beneficiaries are at the centre.
+Peter Kamphof from Charity Impact works for several years in supporting faith-based organisations to improve the quality of their work and to integrate CHS in their operations, practices, and organisational structures.
+Peter thinks CHS is a very important, indispensable topic for organisations.
+What makes this standard special is that communities are at the centre.
 As it should be.